LHC Lifetime Frontier and Visible Decay Searches in Composite Asymmetric Dark Matter Models: Dark Hadron Searches

 In our study, we consider that dark photons are lighter than dark nucleons as discussed before.
 In this case, we have an additional factor for production rate of $N_1$ via the dark hadronization as follows: \footnote{ We only consider dark hadrons made of one of $n_{g'}$ generations.
-When we include the whole generations, the production rate would be multiplied by $n_{g'}$. } \eqs{ N_{N_1} \simeq \left. \frac{2 n_{N_1} \alpha'}{\pi} N_{A'}\right|_{m_{A'}^\ast = \sqrt{10} m_{N_1}} \,. } Here, $N_{N_1}$ denotes the number of $N_1$ and $\overline N_1$ produced in collider experiments.
+When we include the whole generations, the production rate would be multiplied by $n_{g'}$. } \eqs{ N_{N_1} \simeq \left. \frac{2 n_{N_1} \alpha'}{\pi} \frac53 N_{A'}\right|_{m_{A'}^\ast = \sqrt{10} m_{N_1}} \,. } Here, $N_{N_1}$ denotes the number of $N_1$ and $\overline N_1$ produced in collider experiments.
+The factor $5/3$ originates from the sum of the charge squared of dark quarks.
 We take $m_{A'}^\ast = \sqrt{10} m_{N_1}$ by analogy with the off-shell production of the elementary dark particles~\cite{Izaguirre:2013uxa}.
 This may be a crude approximation since it is not clear if the contribution near the kinematic threshold dominates the production even for the composite dark particle. $n_{N_1}$ denotes the multiplicity of $N_1$ for the production through the dark photon mediation.
 For simplicity, we take a similar value, $n_{N_1} = 0.04$, to the multiplicity of protons by the $e^+ e^-$ annihilation for the center of mass energy just above $J/\psi$ threshold~\cite{DASP:1978ftr}. $n_{N_1}$ depends on the choice of $m_{A'}^\ast$ since the multiplicity depends on the injected energy.
 We discuss how the change of the multiplicity affects the sensitivity of the visible decay searches at the LHC lifetime frontier in \cref{sec:production}.